GYSEQ/eafc26-meta-builder/README.md

 For issues or questions:
 1. Check the [Troubleshooting](#troubleshooting) section
-2. Review the [MIGRATION_GUIDE.md](MIGRATION_GUIDE.md) for technical details
-3. Check your Python and MongoDB installations
+2. Check your Python and MongoDB installations

 ---